overipio/splunkuf-ansible/README.md

 splunkforwarder_user: admin
 splunkforwarder_pass: changeme

+# DEPLOYMENT SERVER
+# Set if using a Splunk Deploment Server
+# splunkforwarder_deployment_server:

 # CONFIG FILE CONTENTS
 # Likely a better way to do this, but to get started, here are the config files
 # we want to deploy to the system